Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/content-based-recommendations.md

 }
 </code></pre>

-Optionally you can include values for the advanced parameters:
+Optionally, you can include values for the advanced parameters:

 <pre><code>
 POST /recommend/contextual/doc